All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 They've got a newspaper, but it's not that.

-She doesn't work for the Port.
+She doesn't work for the port.

 So she just lives there, but she doesn't work there.

-All right, I just wanted to try to set as much of the table as I can.
+I just wanted to try to set as much of the table as I can.

 So she told Snerdley that she set traps for the raccoons.

-And when the traps worked, when she caught the raccoons, she then took the raccoons to the neighborhoods of the affluent, the rich, and she released them.
+And when the traps worked, when she caught the raccoons, she then took the raccoons to the neighborhoods of the affluent, the rich, and she released them so that they would have a better forage for a better grade of food in the yards of the wealthy.

 That is not what I did when I discovered a mouse in my plastic trash can in Sacramento.

-You wouldn't believe how many emails I'm getting from people who remember that story.
+I'm getting, you wouldn't believe how many emails I'm getting from people who remember that story.

 And I haven't told that story in 20 years.